1stDimension/1stDimension.github.io/_drafts/private-posts.md

 includes work in progress posts, not everyone  of which might be released.
 It is very hard to create a workflow of releasing only completed posts to the public.
 You could use branches of git.
 Have a branch for each post and when ready merge them into master.
 Yet posts will be accessible on the branch's page before going public.
-Good but we can do better.
+Good but we can do better using one of git's features, remotes.

 ## Git a distributed version control system